Vis4Sense/student-projects/2025-summer/readme.md

 - Qing Wang: ~~LLM for Qualitative Analysis - Evaluation of psychological counselling~~, Vitality 2 - chat with your papers
 - Jiajun Huang: Large Action Model

+# Meeting 7 July 2025

+## To do
+1. Everyone: add the project timeline to the readme.md file of your project folder.
+We will use it to track the progress.

 # Meeting 16 June 2025

 ## To-do